-In the SOJ, the applicant concurs with this condition but then proposes to reduce the current buffering requirements along Leeland Road, applied with SDP-1603, to a lower standard established for a Special Roadway in the Developed Tier, which would result in significantly less buffering.
-During the public hearing, the Planning Board discussed this limitation and modified the wording of this limitation as follows:
+In the SOJ the applicant concurs with this condition but then proposes to reduce the current buffering requirements along Leeland Road, applied with SDP-1603, to a lower standard established for a Special Roadway in the Developed Tier, which would result in significantly less buffering.
+Therefore, staff recommends modification to this condition as follows:

-In the event of a townhouse or multifamily, a buffer area shall be located between Leeland Road and any townhouse or multifamily development sufficient to appropriately screen these units with plantings, as determined by the staff of the Development Review Division, from view from the roadway and to retain the current wooded character of the frontage, consistent with the buffering for Leeland Road as shown on SDP-1603.
+A buffer area shall be located between Leeland Road and any townhouse or multifamily development, sufficient to fully screen these units from view from the roadway, and to retain the current wooded character of the frontage, consistent with the buffering for Leeland Road as shown on SDP-1603.